 When trying to determine their Average Unit Retail, some suppliers mistakenly factor in their on-hand inventory.
 This calculation can be incorrect because of markdowns.
 For example, a shirt in your existing inventory may be priced at $30.
 However, the actual price of the shirt on the sales floor may be discounted because of a sale.
 This will impact the AUR.

 Ensure your AUR calculation is using the Net Sales after markdowns divided by your total units sold.

 As a Walmart supplier, understanding Average Unit Retail will be a huge benefit to your business and relationship with your buyer.
 Your AUR can help guide discussions on how a price is impacting sales volume and how it can influence your customers’ behavior.

 Remember this tool when approaching your buyer about raising or lowering a price, adjusting inventory, or suggesting sales and feature placement.

-To learn more about AUR and the impact on your business, contact 8th & Walton for a free consultation.
+To learn more about AUR and its impact on your business, or for other Walmart questions, contact 8th & Walton for a free consultation.